nodenetworks/jtrax/README.md

 Customer enters code on the frontend and can review current status of repair.

-Component is a fork of another one originally created as JTracking by Giovanni Mansillo in 2010.
+Component started as a fork of another one originally created as JTracking by Giovanni Mansillo in 2010.
 It has been modified by Michał Ostrykiewicz to be compatible with Joomla!
 5 and new features were added.